IlievskiV/IlievskiV.github.io/_blog/2020-07-07-delicacy-of-data-augmentation.md

     teaser: "assets/images/data_augmentation_for_nlp/data_augmentation_header.png"
     image: "assets/images/data_augmentation_for_nlp/data_augmentation_header.png"
     og_image: "assets/images/data_augmentation_for_nlp/data_augmentation_header.png"
-    caption: "Credit: iGenius"
+    caption: "Credits: iGenius"
 ---

-**Disclaimer**: I am the author of this blog that was originally on [Medium](https://medium.com/ideas-at-igenius/the-delicacy-of-data-augmentation-in-natural-language-processing-nlp-2ef07e9ad1c0){:target="_blank"} as part of the blog portal of the company I was working for at that time.
+**Disclaimer**: I am the author of this blog that was originally published on [Medium](https://medium.com/ideas-at-igenius/the-delicacy-of-data-augmentation-in-natural-language-processing-nlp-2ef07e9ad1c0){:target="_blank"} as part of the blog portal of the company I was working for at that time, [iGenius](https://www.igenius.ai){:target="_blank"}.

 Data is everything in AI.